 We were unable to confirm the accuracy of distances to layup points or doglegs, as these distances will no longer be displayed once the user is within 30-40 yards as well, but estimating visually they appeared to be within the same range of accuracy as green points.

 Head-to-head against other Garmin devices, distances were all within the standard range of several yards of error.

-Retail Price: Garmin is keeping their price points on the high side, and at $199.99 its price is higher than the SkyCaddie WATCH, and at the level of many of the more full-featured handheld golf GPS devices.
+Retail Price: Garmin is keeping their price points on the high side, and at $179.99 (though down from $199.99 at launch) its price is higher than the SkyCaddie WATCH, and at the level of many of the more full-featured handheld golf GPS devices.